SolidBench/rdf-dataset-fragmenter.js/README.md

 * `"quadSource"`: The source from which RDF triples/quads should be read from.
 * `"fragmentationStrategy"`: The strategy that will be employed for fragmentation.
 * `"quadSink"`: The target into which fragmented RDF triples/quads will be written from.
-* `"quadSource"`: Optional transformations over the quad stream.
+* `"transformers"`: Optional transformations over the quad stream.

 In this example, the config file will read from the `"path/to/dataset.ttl"` file, employ subject-based fragmentation, and will write into files in the `"output/"` directory.